Structured Binary Neural Networks for Image Recognition: Proposed Method

-A comprehensive comparison of various quantization approaches over complexity and storage is shown in Table~\ref{tab:complexity_compare}.
-For example, in the previous state-of-the-art binary model ABC-Net~\cite{lin2017towards}, each convolutional layer is approximated using $K$ weight bases and $K$ activation bases, which needs to calculate $K^2$ times binary convolution.
+A comprehensive comparison of various quantization approaches over complexity and model size is shown in Table~\ref{tab:complexity_compare}.
+For example, in some previous multiple binarization approaches \cite{liu2019circulant, lin2017towards}, each convolutional layer is approximated using $K$ weight bases and $K$ activation bases, which needs to calculate $K^2$ times binary convolution.
 In contrast, we just need to approximate several groups with $K$ structural bases.
 As reported in Section~\ref{sec:imagenet}, we save approximate $K$ times computational complexity while still achieving comparable Top-1 accuracy.
 Since we use $K$ structural bases, the number of parameters increases by $K$ times in comparison to the full-precision counterpart.
-But we still save memory bandwidth by $32/K$ times since all the weights are binary in our paper.
+But we still save the model size by $\sim32/K$ times since the weights for convolutional layers are binary in our GroupNet, except for the 8-bit first and last layers, and the 8-bit $1 \times 1$ downsampling layers in some GroupNet variants.
 For our approach, there exists element-wise operations between each group, so the computational complexity saving is slightly less than $\frac{{64}}{K} \times$.